Pgadgil12/Loan_classification/_build/html/_sources/content/index.md

 # Loan Approval Predictor Project

-This JupyterBook showcases my Project work for EAS 503 Course.<br>
+This JupyterBook showcases my Project work for EAS 503 course.<br>
 Please click on the links to see the contents

 # Project Explanation Video